What A Case Of Mistaken Identity Tells Us About Race In America

 In the days after the shooting and before the arrests, Shaun King, an activist who is very prominent on social media, offered a $100,000 reward for information leading to the suspect's arrest and helped publicize the police sketch of the presumed white suspect.
 During that same period, Sheila Jackson Lee, a congresswoman from Houston, called Barnes' killing a hate crime.

 The context here is important.
 Remember, it was only two decades ago that a black man named James Byrd Jr. was lynched by white supremacists about two hours away from Harris County.
 That killing helped fuel federal hate crime legislation.
-More recently, in 2015, there was the mass shooting by a white supremacist at a historic black church in South Carolina, and the fatal car attack by a white nationalist in Charlottesville in 2016.
+More recently, there was the mass shooting by a white supremacist at a historic black church in 2015 in South Carolina, and the fatal car attack by a white nationalist in Charlottesville in [2017].
 The FBI said in a report last fall that hate crimes were up 17 percent in 2017 — the third straight year that hate crimes went up.
-So the suspicions that this was a racially-motivated attack, even though they were wrong, are based in this very real trendline around interracial violence.
+So the suspicions that this was a racially motivated attack, even though they were wrong, are based in this very real trendline around interracial violence.

 If this suspect were identified as black from the beginning, how might that have changed this story?